lucasrla/papicu/README.md

 # 6. Visit your website at http://127.0.0.1:4000
 ```

-## Option 2: use papicu-remote-example

-If you are starting from scratch and want something working out-of-the-box, fork the repository [@lucasrla/papicu-remote-example](https://github.com/lucasrla/papicu-remote-example) and follow from there.

-## Option 3: clone or fork this repository
+## Option 2: clone or fork this repository

-If you are starting from scratch and are reasonably well-versed in Jekyll, clone/fork this repository ([@lucasrla/papicu](https://github.com/lucasrla/papicu)) and have fun.
+If you are starting from scratch and are reasonably well-versed in Jekyll, clone or fork this repository and have fun.

 ## ⚠️ GitHub Pages currently **not** supported